-15 Supplementary Planning Documents provide additional detail and guidance to support policies in the Local Plan.
+9 Supplementary Planning Documents provide additional detail and guidance to support policies in the Local Plan.
 Once adopted, they are a material consideration which can be taken into account when determining planning applications.
 Priority has been given to preparing guidance which supports the delivery of new homes and other development, and updating existing guidance regularly used when considering and determining planning applications.
-Whilst a number of draft SPDs are in preparation, the following are the first published for consultation in late 2019:
+The following SPDs were published for consultation in late 2019 and subsequently adopted by the Council in June 2020: